bitnami/containers/bitnami/apache/README.md

 ## Adding custom virtual hosts

-The default Apache.conf includes virtual hosts placed in `/bitnami/apache/conf/vhosts/*.conf`.
+The default httpd.conf includes virtual hosts placed in `/bitnami/apache/conf/vhosts/*.conf`.
 You can mount a directory at `/bitnami/apache/conf/vhosts` from your host containing your custom virtual hosts.

 ```bash